Chart Color Schemes

 Population

-Population growth drivers in Kahibah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Kahibah are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, Kahibah's population is estimated at around 2,693, reflecting an increase of 90 people since the 2021 Census.
-This growth represents a 3.5% increase from the previous census figure of 2,603 residents.
-AreaSearch estimates the resident population to be 2,671, based on their examination of the latest ERP data release by the ABS in June 2024 and an additional 20 validated new addresses since the Census date.
-This results in a density ratio of approximately 2,448 persons per square kilometer, placing Kahibah in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's population growth of 3.5% since the 2021 census exceeded the SA3 area's growth rate of 2.9%, indicating that Kahibah is a growth leader in the region.
-Natural growth contributed approximately 51.0% of overall population gains during recent periods, driving population growth primarily.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025 Kahibah's population is estimated at around 2,683.
+This reflects an increase of 80 people since the 2021 Census, which reported a population of 2,603.
+The change is inferred from AreaSearch estimates based on latest ERP data release by ABS (June 2024) and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,439 persons per square kilometer, placing Kahibah in the upper quartile relative to national locations assessed by AreaSearch.
+Kahibah's growth rate of 3.1% since census positions it within 0.9 percentage points of the SA3 area (4.0%).
+Natural growth contributed approximately 51.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, population projections indicate a median increase just below non-metropolitan areas nationally, with Kahibah expected to increase by 316 persons to 2041, reflecting an overall increase of 11.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Population projections indicate a median increase for non-metropolitan areas nationally, with Kahibah expected to increase by 316 persons to 2041, reflecting an overall increase of 12.1%.

 Frequently Asked Questions - Population